The Utah Center for Water Resources Research (UCWRR)

 The UCWRR is one of 54 state water institutes that were authorized by the Water Resources Research Act of 1964.
 Housed within the Utah Water Research Laboratory, the Center promotes and coordinates the development of research and instructional programs related to stewardship of water quantity and quality through collaboration with federal, state, and local government and the private sector and furthers the training of water resource scientists and engineers.

-2024 USGS Funding Opportunity Now Open:
+2025 USGS Funding Opportunity Now Open:

+The UCWRR is currently accepting pre-proposals for the USGS 104b Annual Base Grant Awards.
+The pre-proposal submission deadline is February 28, 2025.
 See the Research Program & Funding tab below for more information

 About the Utah Center for Water Resources Research (UCWRR)